garysweaver/irie/README.md

       end
     end

-If you don't accept anything, you should have an empty Permitter:
+If you don't accept anything in create/update, you should have an empty Permitter for the model:

     class FoobarPermitter < ApplicationPermitter
     end

+##### Strong Parameters

+To use strong_parameters by themselves, without Permitters/Cancan, specify this in restful_json config/controller config:

+    self.use_permitters = false

+As noted in [strong_parameters], it is suggested to encapsulate the permitting into a private method in the controller, so we've taken that to heart and the controller just attempts to call the relevant *_params method or create_*_params/update_*_params.
+See below for details.

+##### Mass Assignment Security

+To use mass assignment security in Rails 3.x, specify this in restful_json config/controller config:

+    self.use_permitters = false

+And make sure that strong_parameters is not loaded.

 ### App-level Configuration